Policies

 What if I misplace or damage my certificate?

 Students are given one printed copy of their certificate of completion upon completing the course.
 If a Certificate of Completion is lost or destroyed, a fee of $30 is required to receive another.
-The certificate will be emailed within 24 - 48 hours of receiving payment.
-It can only be emailed to the email addresses listed at the time of enrollment.
+The certificate will be added to their student portal's transcript section.
+Once their certificate is ready, students will receive an email within 24 - 48 hours of payment.

 What is your cancelation policy?

-Enrollments can be transferred to another class or a different location by paying a course transfer fee of 50 dollars.
+Enrollments can be transferred to another class or a different location by paying a course transfer fee.

 What is your refund policy?